 - Car accidents.
 A seizure that causes loss of awareness or the inability to control a vehicle while conscious can be dangerous.

 - Pregnancy complications.
-Seizures during pregnancy pose dangers to both mother and baby, and certain anti-epileptic medications increase the risk of birth defects.
-If you have epilepsy and plan to become pregnant, work with your doctor so that he or she can adjust your medications and monitor your pregnancy, as needed.
+Seizures during pregnancy pose dangers to people who are pregnant and their babies.
+And certain anti-seizure medicines increase the risk of birth defects.
+If you have epilepsy and plan to become pregnant, work with your health care professional.
+Your care professional can adjust your medicines and monitor your pregnancy as needed.

-After a seizure, your doctor will thoroughly review your symptoms and medical history.
-Your doctor may order several tests to determine the cause of your seizure and evaluate how likely it is that you'll have another one.
+After a seizure, a health care professional thoroughly reviews your symptoms and medical history.
+You may need several tests to determine the cause of your seizure and evaluate how likely it is that you'll have another one.

 Tests may include:

 - A neurological exam.
-Your doctor may evaluate your behavior, motor abilities and mental function to determine if you have a problem with your brain and nervous system.
+A health care professional may evaluate your behavior, motor abilities and mental function.

-- Lumbar puncture.
-If your doctor suspects an infection as the cause of a seizure, you may need to have a sample of cerebrospinal fluid removed for testing.
+- Lumbar puncture, known as a spinal tap.
+If an infection is suspected as the cause of a seizure, you may need to have a sample of cerebrospinal fluid removed for testing.